 Detention

-Our ground-breaking research shows that the majority of asylum-seeking women who are detained are survivors of rape and other forms of gender-based violence, including domestic violence, forced marriage, female genital cutting, and sexual exploitation.
+Our ground-breaking research shows that the majority of detained women seeking asylum are survivors of rape and other forms of gender-based violence.
+This includes domestic violence, forced marriage, female genital cutting, and sexual exploitation.

-Despite this, the Government continue to detain women seeking safety in the UK.
-That’s why, since 2014, we have been campaigning to change this.
+Despite this, the Government continue to detain refugee women seeking safety in the UK.
+That’s why, since 2014, we have led our campaign for change to UK asylum policy.

 As our End Detention group, for women with experience of detention, has said: